 - a.
-Private open space typically consists of balconies, decks, patios, fenced yards, courtyards, and other similar areas outside the residence. - Private open space is only required for single family attached and detached residential developments. - b.
+Private open space typically consists of balconies, decks, patios, fenced yards, courtyards, and other similar areas outside the residence. - i.
+Private open space is only required for single family attached and detached residential developments. - b.
 Useable open space can be provided as a Neighborhood Park or a Neighborhood Paseo.
 Useable open space should be used to enhance the value and amenity of the surrounding development.
 See Figure 19.10.10-A, Useable Open Space.
-Remnant lots not large enough for a dwelling unit, inaccessible, or non-useable open space will not qualify as useable open space.
+Remnant lots not large enough for a dwelling unit, inaccessible, or non-useable open space, and perimeter landscape areas will not qualify as useable open space.
 See Figure 19.10.10-B, Non-useable Open Space.
+See Section 19.10.10.D.7, Alternative Useable Open Space Standards for exceptions for pedestrian trail connections as useable open space.